INTERSECT-training/Making-Good-PRs/episodes/good-prs.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "A pull request should contain _ONE_ cohesive change."
+- A pull request should contain _ONE_ cohesive change.
-- "A pull request should, ideally, be quickly reviewable."
+- A pull request should, ideally, be quickly reviewable.
-- "A pull request description should give an overview of what, how, and why something changed."
+- A pull request description should give an overview of what, how, and why something changed.

 ::::::::::::::::::::::::::::::::::::::::::::::::::